vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

 This plugin adds native i18n support, so your settings will be automatically apply to each language.

-For example, if user has following lcoales config, and you are setting the "star" example above:
+For example, if user has following locales config, and you are setting the "star" example above:

 ```ts
 // .vuepress/config.ts